 Weekly Class Schedule

-All of the Yoga Next Door classes are now live streamed through Zoom.
-Due to Covid, we are limited to five students in the studio at a time, so reserve your spot early!
+All of the Yoga Next Door studio classes are 60 minutes and live streamed through Zoom.
 Your health and well being are our top priority if you practice at the studio.
-In addition to cleaning between classes, a HEPA air purifier has been installed.
-Students are required to bring their own mats, yoga straps and wear a mask while practicing.
-Yoga blocks & blankets are available and washed between classes.
+In addition to cleaning between classes, a HEPA air purifier has been installed and doors and windows will be open as much as possible.
+Vaccinated students are currently allowed to practice in the studio without a mask.
+Non vaccinated student are expected to practice with a mask in the studio.
+Students are encouraged to bring their own mats and props.
+Studio yoga blocks & blankets are available.

 |Sunday||4:30pm||Slow Flow with Jessie|